Is MCP safe? The security risks AI assistants don't mention

 - Audit what you've connected.
 Open your client's MCP config (in Claude Desktop it's

 claude_desktop_config.json) and remove any server you don't actively use.
-Every connected server is a live attack surface. - Read the source.
+Every connected server is a live attack surface.
+If you're not sure where servers get configured these days (extensions, connectors, or JSON), the 2026 install guide maps all three. - Read the source.
 If the server is on GitHub, check the last commit date, the issue tracker, and whether the author's account is active.
 Abandoned repos with live tokens are exactly the hijack scenario the researchers found.

 - Scope the credentials.
 Never give an MCP server a token with more permissions than the server needs.
 A calendar reader should not have write access to your entire Google Workspace.